 Plan The Day vs Plan The Meeting

 There’s a huge spike in efficiency when you plan the day, instead of just planning the meeting.
-By that, it means to have a task scheduled Every hours of the day.
-If it doesn’t exist on the Calender, it doesn’t exist at all.
+By that, it means to have a task scheduled Every hour of the day.
+If it doesn’t exist on the Calendar, it doesn’t exist at all.

-Depending on the Agenda of the meeting, planning the day helps visualise a forecast of energy exhaustion.
-Some people prefer to have high energy exhausting meetings early in the morning and end the day stress-free.
+Depending on the Agenda of the meeting, planning the day helps visualize a forecast of energy exhaustion.
+Some people prefer to have high-energy exhausting meetings early in the morning and end the day stress-free.
 Others prefer to start the day on a positive note and build up the momentum as the day progresses.
 They usually prefer attending high exhausting meetings using the momentum they’ve built thought out the day.